Mutaaa/Mobile-exercise/README.md

 Exercise 06 - ready 85%
 ------------------------
-Almost done, I get the latitude and longitude already from API but not working with marker yet
+Almost done, I get the latitude and longitude already from API but not working with marker yet.

 Exercise 07 - ready 100%
 ------------------------